Sprinklr Social

 Because today’s crises erupt faster, and cost more than ever.

-In 2025, a stray tweet or an AI-fueled deepfake can spark a global firestorm in minutes, forcing enterprises into the spotlight before they’ve had a chance to react.
-According to Gartner, a perceived decline in social media quality will drive 50% of consumers to abandon or significantly reduce their social interactions by 2025.
-That erosion is fueled by misinformation, toxic discourse, bots, and now, the looming impact of generative AI.
+A stray tweet or an AI-fueled deepfake can spark a global firestorm in minutes, forcing enterprises into the spotlight before they’ve had a chance to react.
+This erosion is fueled by misinformation, toxic discourse, bots, and now, the looming impact of generative AI.

 That matters because: